Radiative forcing by CO$_2$ observed at top of atmosphere from 2002-2019: Introduction

-\end{@twocolumnfalse} ] \paragraph{Introduction} Increasing infrared absorption caused by rising \ch{CO_2} is the foundational physical mechanism underpinning the anthropogenic global warming hypothesis.
-Despite numerous studies on global temperature trends and rising greenhouse gas concentrations, very few investigations offer long term spectrophotometric measurement of \ch{CO_2} altering Earth's outgoing longwave radiation (OLR).
-Harries\cite{harries2001increases} compared 529 OLR spectra measured by the IRIS satellite in 1970 to 4,061 spectra measured by IMG in 1996 over the Pacific Ocean.
-Feldman\cite{feldman2015observational} reported increasing downwelling longwave radiation (DLR) in two 1.6$^{\circ}$ conical upward views of the atmosphere between 2000 and 2010 (figure \ref{fig:GlobalMappaper}).
-Neither study provides a global assessment of \ch{CO_2}-induced radiative forcing.
-The Atmospheric Infrared Spectrophotometer (AIRS) offers the longest record among all current or previous satellite spectrophotometers and has measured Earth's OLR while atmospheric \ch{CO_2} concentration rose from 373 to 410 ppm, 28\% of the total increase since 1750.
-This work examines 50.7 billion global nighttime, cloud-clear spectral radiance measurements (hereafter: radiances) made by AIRS during the last seventeen years.
+Increasing infrared absorption caused by rising \ch{CO_2} is asserted as the fundamental physical mechanism underpinning anthropogenic global warming.
+Despite numerous studies of global temperature trends and rising greenhouse gas concentrations, very few investigations offer long-term spectroscopic measurement of \ch{CO_2} altering Earth's outgoing longwave radiation (OLR). \citet{harries2001increases} qualitatively compared 529 OLR spectra measured in 1970 by the IRIS satellite to 4,061 spectra measured in 1996 by IMG over the Pacific Ocean. \citet{griggs2007comparison} examined 25 IRIS, 138 IMG and 37,834 AIRS spectra measured over the central pacific. \citet{feldman2015observational} reported increasing downwelling longwave radiation (DLR) in two 1.6$^{\circ}$ conical upward views of the atmosphere between 2000 and 2010 (figure \ref{fig:GlobalMappaper}).

+None provide a quantitative global assessment of \ch{CO_2}-induced radiative forcing.
+The Atmospheric Infrared Sounder (AIRS) offers the longest continuous record among all current or previous satellite spectrometers and has measured Earth's OLR while atmospheric \ch{CO_2} concentration rose from 373 to 410 ppm, 28\% of the total increase since 1750.
 Figure \ref{fig:biplot} exemplifies a single OLR spectrum comprised of 2,378 radiances.
-AIRS does not have measurement capability at $<$649.6 cm$^{-1}$, 1136-1217 cm$^{-1}$ or 1614-2181 cm$^{-1}$.
+This work examines 42.4 billion global nighttime, clear-sky spectral radiance measurements (hereafter: radiances) made by AIRS between 2002-2019.